HEADWATERS LAKE PROTECTION PROGRAM

 - Maintaining RLHT’s reputation as a State leader in the protection of lakes, ponds, and rivers

-- Patrols over 100 miles of shoreline and identified and mapped almost 80 NATIVE PLANTS (native plants are “good” plants that provide valuable habitat and support a world-class fishery)
+- Patrols nearly 100 miles of shoreline and identified and mapped over 80 NATIVE PLANTS

-- Educated over 18,000 boaters in how to SELF-INSPECT their watercraft, trailers and gear at six different launches
+- Educated 18,000+ boaters in how to SELF-INSPECT their watercraft, trailers and gear.

 - Collected 100’s of water quality data points for Dissolved Oxygen (DO2), Clarity, Temperature, Phosphorus (P+)

 - Distributed brochures and maps of infested lakes to boaters and members of the public.

 Rangeley’s lakes, ponds and rivers are among its most valuable and treasured assets…they form the foundation of the Region’s rich heritage while providing unparalleled recreational, scenic, and economic opportunities for local residents and visitors from around the world.
 Protecting them from non-source pollution, algae blooms and invasive aquatic plants is critical to their welfare AND the local economy.